joshuacapehart/KindleCollectionManager/README.md

 This Kindle collection manager should:
   - Be cross-platform (Windows/Linux/Mac at least)
   - Have a reasonably intuitive GUI
+  - Work with all Kindle supported file formats
   - Be lightweight

 Optional goals are:
   - Scriptable